ebp-nor/workshop-2024/day2_genome_annotation/CAFE5.md

 sbatch run_cafe.sh
 ```

 Running CAFE5 on our whole mucoromycota dataset would take a couple of hours.
 If everything goes well, you would have the results this evening and we can look at the results tomorrow morning.
+Sometime if the data is too large, it is not able to find appropriate initial values to start.
+In this case you need to reduce your input data, either by removing species, or by removing gene families.
+For example in our case, you can remove the outgroups species `AspNid`, `SacCer`, `Concor` from the species tree, and try to run again.

 For tommorow, we will use your local RStudio.
 Please make sure to have those R packages installed beforehand: `tidyverse`, `ggplot2`, `ggtree`, `treeio`.